DamienKusters/gmtk2024jam-docs/Giantraffe.md

 The original concept was made with a Giraffe as a playable character.
-This has been changed to a Kraken being, with the Giraffe's neck representing a tentacle.
+This has been changed to a Kraken being, with the Giraffe's neck representing a tentacle.<br/>
 ![](attachments/Pasted%20image%2020240817130947.png)
 ## Pitch
 You play as a ~~Giraffe~~ Divine being, having to eat entities in order to grow the max length of your tentacle.